fmpreferences/budget-junit-py/README.md

 source: the java file to test. may have some unexpected behavior with flags

-output: the stdout to compare to. can be a file or (in development) directories. will break if you dont specify an input file but the file needs an input to finish
+output: the stdout to compare to. can be a file or directories. will break if you dont specify an input file but the file needs an input to finish

 -d: make a file with the given name that stores the program output

 -f: compiler flags, may work very unexpectedly. i literally dont understand java enough to fix your error if it's related to this if you really need it, so, sorry

--i: the file to pass in as input for the program. can be a file or (in development) directories
+-i: the file to pass in as input for the program. can be a file or directories, but cannot be a file if the output is a directory

--m: the output and input are in one file, where the input matches the given pattern. written in a way inputs are represented by a matching group. can directly be instantiated through shell or passing a file in. does not detect newlines for you.
+-m: matches group one of a regex pattern you pass in. new lines are automatically added in after group 1.

 is ignored if -i is set

-e.g. if inputs are denoted with {(.\*?)} the actual input matches (.\*?)and is in {}. use \\ to escape special characters in shell and \\\\ to escape special characters in the regex
+e.g. if inputs are denoted with {(.\*?)} group 1 is in (.\*?). make sure to escape properly in the shell.

-using no groups or more than one may create unexpected behavior.
+note you may need to eat up the newline in your match pattern. if no group is specified, it used the group 0 by default; be warned that this may not be optimal. also note that more than 1 group will just match group 1. use (?:) accordingly.

-depending on the shell you may need to escape a lot. for example the phrase (.*?) needs every character to be escaped, which can be annoying. if you dont want to deal with this enclose the pattern in a string or pass an existing file in as the pattern.
+depending on the shell you may need to escape a lot. for example the phrase (.\*?) needs every character to be escaped, which can be annoying. if you dont want to deal with this enclose the pattern in a string or pass an existing file in as the pattern.

 ## requirements: